bulutoztemur/bulutoztemur.github.io/privacy-policy-einburgerungstest.md

-Privacy Policy for Einbürgerungstest 2025
+Privacy Policy for Leben In Deutschland Test 2025

-Last Updated: 10.04.2025
+Last Updated: 11.04.2025

 1. Introduction
-This Privacy Policy explains how Einbürgerungstest 2025 ("we", "our", or "us") collects, uses, and protects your data when you use our app.
+This Privacy Policy explains how Leben In Deutschland Test 2025 ("we", "our", or "us") collects, uses, and protects your data when you use our app.

 2. Information We Collect
 We may collect: